Community Climate Funding logo Community Climate Funding logo

 Description of Funding

 Eligible expenses up to $50,000.
 Grant completion must be within 2 years of approval.
-80% of grant will be issued up front and 20% once completed and final summary of work is submitted.
+Funding will be provided with two separate payments: 80% of total funding at the start of the project and the remaining 20% after the project is completed and the final report submission has been approved.

 Eligible Costs